mjosaarinen/chacha-avr/README.md

 ## Running on SIMAVR

-If you don't have an Arduino lying about, you can fetch `simavr` (https://github.com/buserror/simavr) and test using it with `make sim`.
+If you don't have an Arduino lying about, you can use `simavr` (https://github.com/buserror/simavr) and test the code with `make sim`.

 This cycle-perfect simulator simulates even the UART so the output will be